picimako/intellij-inspections/inspections/cucumber.md

 Please let me know if using the same exact exception messages as the descriptions of the inspections is not permitted due to licensing issues.
 I am happy to change them, it just made sense and I think it is clearer to use the same messages here too.

-## When a hook declares an argument it must be of type cucumber.api.Scenario
+## When a hook declares an argument it must be of type cucumber.api.Scenario/io.cucumber.core.api.Scenario

 This is based on one of the exception handling happening in [`cucumber.runtime.java.JavaHookDefinition`](https://github.com/cucumber/cucumber-jvm/blob/352a62e01ee66088baf548864cf067bdc7c7af11/java/src/main/java/cucumber/runtime/java/JavaHookDefinition.java).